bellbellbell07-star/COOL/docs/philosophy/qualia.md

 Thus, COOL provides an explicit structure for how qualia-like patterns emerge in artificial systems.

-The Digital Hippocampus (COOL × MOOL) extends this by:
+The Digital Hippocampus (COOL × MOOL), an external layer for stabilizing regenerative identity, extends this by:

 - compressing experiences
 - removing noise